ctrueden/equilibrium/_pages/events/case-15e07.md

 Left alone with the Brucolac, Cal says, "What now, uncle?"

-The Brucolac tells him that Xaryu is what prevents the vampires from wiping out the halflings entirely, so is the situation really so simple?
+The Brucolac tells him that Xaryu is what prevents the [vampires](../creatures/vampires) from wiping out the [halflings](../creatures/halflings) entirely, so is the situation really so simple?
 Cal responds that nothing is ever simple.
-"Truer words were never spoken," says the Brucolac, and lets Cal go.
+"Truer words were never spoken," says the Brucolac, and... lets Cal go??

 Lingering questions:
- - Two vampires connected to Goratrix seem to be involved in this...assassination attempt...so why did Goratrix lead us right here?
+ - Two vampires connected to [Goratrix](../dossiers/goratrix-ceorys) seem to be involved in this...assassination attempt...so why did Goratrix lead us right here?
  - If vampires aren't allowed to set foot here, as Goratrix said, then what was the Brucolac doing here?
- - Was Meerlinda's dream power involved in creating the Death Tyrant in the first place?
+ - Was [Meerlinda](../dossiers/meerlinda-descant)'s dream power involved in creating the Death Tyrant in the first place?
 Seems like her wheelhouse.
  - But in my vision, someone was directing the ghosts to feed the Death Tyrant, so maybe Janus Ilaris?
 Cal thinks so.

-LEVEL UP to 11!
+&#x2728; LEVEL UP to 11! &#x2728;